BetonQuest/betonquest-code-snippets/README.md

 ## Release Notes
 <!-- TODO Add release notes -->

+### 2.0.0

+All snippets have been overhauled to work with BetonQuest 1.12.
+They also now feature proper completion options.
+Additionally, conversation snippets have been added.

 ### 1.0.1

 Some updates to the README file and fixed an error in the Folder Event Snippets.